act-rules/act-rules.github.io/_rules/name-from-content-included-in-accessible-name-2ee8b8.md

 #### Passed Example 3

-Full visible label is included in the accessible name.
+Full visible label is included in the accessible name, though the accessible name contains more text than the visible label.

 ```html
 <button name="link" aria-label="Next Page in the list">Next Page</button>